AndreKuzubov/CurrenciesCalc/README.md

 The application calculate amount for currency pair.
 Using rest api service of http://firex.io/.
 Design has builded like as google currency conventer.
+Project write on MVP architecture and pattern Dependency Injection (used Dagger 2, Moxy libs).

 ## Run